 - (Limited time offer HBO Max included.)

 AT&T Fixed Wireless Internet

-- AT&T Internet Fixed Wireless plan delivers internet service to select rural households and businesses via an outdoor antenna.
+- AT&T Internet Fixed Wireless delivers internet service to select rural households and businesses via an outdoor antenna.

 - 10 Mbps download and 1 Mbps upload speeds